kmanc/remote_code_oxidation/process_migration/README.md

 RCO's Windows process migration works by obtaining a handle to the target process and writing the shellcode to it.
 Then it spawns a remote thread within the process whose starting point is the newly written shellcode.
-At the time of this writing, RCO's Unix process migration is not yet written.
+At the time of this writing, RCO's Linux process migration is not yet written.

 ## Using it